 You do lose some of that bass heft with just some marginal mid-bass warmth but on the flipside, you get a beautifully neutral transition from bass to mids.
 Gone is the gradual drip from a higher mid-bass into the mids.
 The coherency of the SR1 takes a big leap forward for me with the PT1 pads.

-You still get marginal dip from 1-4k so it is still not mids forward headphone but much less dipped than the SR1’s stock pads more recessed delivery.
-That pitch dependent stock pad performance is more even sounding with the PT1 pads.
+You still get a marginal dip from 1-4k so it is still not mids forward headphones but much less dipped than the SR1’s stock pads with more recessed delivery.
+That pitch-dependent stock pad performance is more even sounding with the PT1 pads.

 The PT1 pads treble performance also has a slight tweak.
 It sounds a little less laid back than the stock pads and more balanced in its tuning.
 Both the peaks at 4-5k and 8-10k seem a little more even in dB amplitude and inject more odd-harmonic emphasis into the timbre of the SR1 over the richer but darker stock pads.

 With the stock pads, you do get excellent depth and a slightly relaxed level of headroom or treble extension.
 The stock pleather pads do create a slight closed-headphone or darker feeling to the SR1’s soundstage.